datalakehouse/docs/index.rst

 Tools
 -----

-You can use the Aiven platform in the way that best fits your workflow:
+You can use the DLH platform in the way that best fits your workflow:

-* Use the `web console <https://console.aiven.io>`_ for a convenient and friendly web-based experience.
+* Use the `web console <https://console.DLH.io>`_ for a convenient and friendly web-based experience.

-* The ``avn`` :doc:`command-line tool <docs/tools/cli>` brings Aiven features to your terminal.
+* The ``avn`` :doc:`command-line tool <docs/tools/cli>` brings DLH features to your terminal.

-* For programmatic integrations, the :doc:`Aiven API <docs/tools/api/index>` provides an interface you can use.
+* For programmatic integrations, the :doc:`DLH API <docs/tools/api/index>` provides an interface you can use.

 * The :doc:`docs/tools/terraform` gives orchestration features for infrastructure-as-code projects.

-* The :doc:`docs/tools/kubernetes` adds orchestration of your Aiven services to your existing Kubernetes cluster.
+* The :doc:`docs/tools/kubernetes` adds orchestration of your DLH services to your existing Kubernetes cluster.